 First Base Gate (open only on game dates when longer lines are anticipated)

-Guests are permitted to bring cameras and video equipment into Nationals Park, provided that they are intended for personal use only.
+Guests are permitted to bring cameras and video equipment into Nationals Park, provided that they are for personal use only.
 Cameras with a lens longer than eight (8) inches may not be brought into Nationals Park, except by credentialed media.
-Taping of any game footage is strictly prohibited by Major League Baseball.
-Guests are not permitted to stand in the aisles, portals or walkways, or to obstruct others from viewing the game while taking photographs.
-Monopods and tripods are not permitted in Nationals Park.
+Filming of any game footage is strictly prohibited by Major League Baseball.
+While taking photographs, guests are not permitted to stand in the aisles, portals or walkways, or to obstruct others from viewing the game.
+Monopods, tripods and selfie sticks are not permitted in Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Cherry Blossom Trees

-Nationals Park has fourteen Kwanzan Japanese Cherry Blossom Trees, eight of which are located in the Center Field Plaza.
-The remaining six Japanese Cherry Blossom Trees are located on the Main Concourse beyond left field.
-These trees were grown in southeastern Pennsylvania.
-They were transplanted to Nationals Park on March 6, 2008 in an official dedication ceremony.
+Nationals Park has 14 Kwanzan Japanese Cherry Blossom Trees, eight of which are located in the Center Field Plaza.
+The remaining six Japanese Cherry Blossom Trees are located on the Main Concourse beyond the left field seating area.
+These trees were grown in southeastern Pennsylvania and were transplanted to Nationals Park on March 6, 2008, in an official dedication ceremony.

 Guests may obtain identification wristbands for their children, indicating their seat location in the event they become separated.
-Please visit the Strike Zone, near the Center Field Gate, or any Guest Services location to speak to a Nationals Guest Experience Representative to obtain a wristband.
+Please visit any Guest Services location to speak to a Nationals Guest Experience Representative to obtain a wristband.

-Children under 2 years of age are not required to have a ticket to enter Nationals Park.
+Children 2 years of age and under are not required to have a ticket to enter Nationals Park.
 If attending without a ticket, they must sit on the lap of an accompanying adult.
 Strollers must adhere to Nationals Park policies.
 See STROLLERS.

 The Nationals are committed to enhancing the quality of life for citizens in the Washington, D.C. region.
-Our primary focus is on initiatives that honor military families, encourage youth participation in baseball and softball, and support the education of the community.
-During each game, the team hosts charitable organizations at the Community Clubhouse in an effort to raise awareness about their various initiatives, projects and programs.
-The team also hosts several collections and drives throughout the season at Nationals Park that benefit the local community, including nonprofit institutions, schools and youth groups.
-Nationals coaches host a series of youth baseball clinics at Nationals Park during the season.
-For more information about Community Relations efforts, please stop by the Community Clubhouse located on the Main Concourse Level behind the Red Porch Restaurant or visit nationals.com/community.
+Our primary focus is on initiatives that honor military families, encourage youth participation in baseball and softball, and support K-12 education.
+For more information about Community Relations efforts, please visit nationals.com/community.

 The Conference Center, which includes five individual meeting rooms, flanks the South Capitol Street side of Nationals Park.
-The Kennedy Room holds approximately 260 people, while the Eisenhower, Roosevelt, Taft and Reagan Rooms all hold between 40 and 60 people..
-For all gameday information call 202.675.NATS(6287), or email firstname.lastname@example.org.
+The Kennedy Room holds approximately 260 people, while the Eisenhower, Roosevelt, Taft and Reagan Rooms all hold between 25 and 60 people.
+For gameday information, visit nationals.com/groups, call 202.675.NATS(6287), or email firstname.lastname@example.org.
 For information on hosting a private event in the Conference Center on a non-gameday, please visit nationals.com/events.